 - Deadpan Snarker: Years of dealing with his brother's harebrained schemes have made Bernie Scripps a master at this.

 - Downer Ending: About Once a Season, either as the result of a main character death, or as the conclusion of one of the occasional Darker and Edgier plots.
 The final episode also counts as this.

 - Dropped a Bridge on Him: About 90% of the show's main character deaths.

 - Fake Defector: Nick has to deal with a deserter from a Russian merchant ship in one episode.
 Turns out, he wants to claim political asylum because he thinks he's killed his captain.
 When it's revealed that the captain is actually alive and well, he rejoins the ship.

 - Faking the Dead: Vernon Scripps, twice.

-- Fanservice: Niamh Cusack in a controversial "topless" scene in the first season.
+- Fanservice: Kate, to the extent where Niamh Cusack had a very brief topless scene in the first season.

 - A Father to His Men: Blaketon starts becoming this in Series 3/4.